 Henry Hudson Elementary, Vancouver

-Heritage Vancouver had this charming building on its Top 10 Demolition Watch List.
+Heritage Vancouver had the schoolhouse on its Top 10 Demolition Watch List.

-In mid January 2023, through coincidence and sheer luck, we became aware of the Vancouver School Board's demolition plans for Yellow School House through the Vancouver Vanishes Facebook page.
+In mid January 2023, through happenstance, Renewal Development became aware of the Vancouver School Board's plans to demolish the thanks to a Facebook comment.

-Given the character and well maintained condition of the building we reached out to the new Vancouver School Board to offer a relocation and repurposing solution.
-This would save the VSB both time and money.
-On January 30th, 2023 we visited the site to assess relocation feasibility.
+Given the character, old growth timber beams and recently modernized systems of the building we reached out to the Vancouver School Board to offer a relocation and repurposing solution.

 A Beloved School